harmeetlotay96/harmeetlotay96/README.md

 Something more about me 😄:
-- 🌱 I’m currently learning NLPs
+- 🌱 I’m currently learning LLMs
 - 📫 How to reach me: lotteyharmeet@gmail.com
 - ⚡ Fun fact: This is my last F1 season as a Mercedes Fan!